makefool163/SocketForwardSerial/README.md

 It can allow mulit-connect to socket server through one serial channel, and each connection will not affect each other.

-When one connect is closed, the channel can wait other connections is initiated.
+When some connects are closed, the channel can wait other connection is initiated.

 2. How to use